 A flat rate is used when you only need a lawyer to do a specific task for you, such as write a demand letter.
 A retainer fee is an advance to the lawyer – you give them funds upfront from which they can withdraw their share of the settlement – if you win.

 If you are the defendant in a personal injury case, your lawyer will most likely charge you an hourly fee.
-This means the lawyer will change a set amount for each hour they work on your case.
-Geneally, lawyers who have more experience will charge more hourly than lawyers who have less experience.
+This means the lawyer will charge a set amount for each hour they work on your case.
+Generally, lawyers who have more experience will charge more hourly than lawyers who have less experience.

 Below we provide additional information on typical costs associated with a personal injury lawsuit.

 Contingency fees are the most common form of payment when you hire a personal injury lawyer.
 Contingency fees are generally used for all personal injury cases, not just car accidents.

 With a contingency fee, your lawyer is only paid if they are able to win a settlement.
 They are paid as a percentage of the total amount of the settlement.

 Typically a lawyer will charge a contingency fee of one-third of the settlement, or 33%.
 Whether or not the case goes to litigation or a verdict is appealed can affect the charged contingency fee.

 2. Case Costs

 Litigation costs and expenses add further complications on how much of your car accident settlement you’ll receive.
 A car accident lawyer will typically have to make expenditures on: